Read this story about the Alberti Program's new partnership with PGAV Destinations>>

-The Alberti Program-Architecture for Young People is a problem-solving studio workshop about architecture, community, and the environment for fourth- through ninth-grade students from St. Louis schools.
+The Alberti Program, now in partnership with PGAV Destinations, is a problem-solving studio workshop about architecture, community, and the environment for fourth- through ninth-grade students from St. Louis schools.

 Questions about sustainable design are an underlying theme throughout the workshop.
 Students get hands-on experience tackling 2- and 3-dimensional problems in architectural design, with an eye toward the greater environment.
 They also are introduced to the field of architecture through lectures, discussions, and reviews about design projects, and use libraries and computer labs on campus.